depend on us for life

 WHN quickly outgrew its small clinic in Hope and in September 2010, WHN broke ground on a new state-of-the-art 9-exam room facility, creating the town’s first permanent Health Center.

-A year later, in 2015, after undergoing seven years of explosive growth at its South Indy location, WHN split the practice into (2) brand new facilities – – one near Community Hospital South and the second Health Center at Epler Parke in the plaza area at the intersection of Epler Road and US 31.
+A year later in 2015, after undergoing seven years of extensive growth at the Southside Indianapolis location, WHN divided the practice into two sites of care.
+One Health Center was opened near Community Hospital South and the second Health Center at Epler Parke in the plaza area at the intersection of Epler Road and US 31.